 we only supply products to you for domestic and private use and we will not be liable for business losses.

 We pride ourselves on offering a quality service, and take customer complaints seriously.
-Should we not meet your expectations on any aspect of our service please discuss this in the first instance with the Practice Manager or the consulting vet as soon as possible.
-If a satisfactory resolution cannot be reached please forward your complaint in writing to the Clinical Director or Regional Director at the relevant practice.
+Should we not meet your expectations on any aspect of our service, please let us know at the time where possible.

 No addition or variance of these terms will be binding unless specifically agreed in writing and signed by us.
 We reserve the right to amend these Terms and notify you accordingly in writing at least 30 days before the date the new general terms will take effect.